Recommendations & Suggestions

 Sheriffs are responsible for county or regional law enforcement.
-Common job duties include serving court orders, arresting criminals and operating county jails.
-Most sheriffs also collaborate with other members of law enforcement, including police officers, judges and correctional workers.
+Common job duties include serving court orders, arresting criminals, and operating county jails.
+Most sheriffs also collaborate with other members of law enforcement, including police officers, judges, and correctional workers.
 Stress is inherent in this profession, due to potential danger and injury.
 Many of these professionals feel great reward, however, from serving the public and helping to make their counties safe.

-|Degree Level||An associate degree is required in some states*|
+|Degree Level||Associate's degree is required in some states|

-|Degree Field||Criminal justice, law enforcement**|
+|Degree Field||Criminal justice, law enforcement, or homeland security|

-|Licensure or Certification||Police officer licensure or certification (as required by state law|
+|Licensure or Certification||Police officer licensure or certification required by state law|

 |Experience||1-5 years experience as a police officer|

-|Additional Requirements||U.S. citizenship, physical strength; must also meet age and 1-year residency requirements*|
+|Additional Requirements||U.S. citizenship; physical strength; must also meet age and 1-year residency requirements|

-Sources: *State and county government websites, **U.S. Bureau of Labor Statistics (BLS), ***Occupational Information Network.
+Sources: State and county government websites; *U.S. Bureau of Labor Statistics (BLS); Occupational Information Network

 Step 1: Become a Police Officer